 Holiday travel is mostly about visiting family, but when dogs are involved, both visitor and host will benefit by laying some ground rules.
-You wouldn’t, after all want your holiday to be ruined by humans barking and growling over bad dog behavior.
+Boarding your pet or paying a sitter is expensive, but saving money could come at the cost of a human relationship.
+You wouldn’t want your holiday to be ruined by humans barking and growling over bad dog behavior.

 If you’re visiting

-We know, we know … Your dog is part of the family and goes everywhere with you.
+Ask first.
+We know, we know — Your dog is part of the family and goes everywhere with you.
 But don’t automatically assume that Fido is welcome at Aunt Susie’s house.
 Dogs, like people, need an invitation.
 If one was not automatically extended, ask.

-Ask.
-Even if you have visited your great Aunt Mildred in the past, that should not be a guarantee that Spot is welcome this time.
-House or family dynamics may have changed – a remodel or a health reason could impact the visit.
 If you get the green light, thank your hostess profusely and start paving the way for a seamless visit by asking questions.
 Are there other pets in the home?
 Are they territorial about canine visitors, or do they welcome them with wagging tails?
 Is there a fenced back yard where pets can safely be confined?
 Are the children, if any, accustomed to dogs?
 What about cats or other pets?
-Make sure every person in the host family knows about the visit and has okayed the presence of a pet.
+Make sure every person in the host family knows about the visit and has OK’d the presence of a pet.
 You want to know about a pet gerbil or a bird that has free flight privileges in the home.
 Be considerate of others.

 Bring along shot records and licenses.
 Let’s hope you have made precautions to avoid fights or bites, but carry these records along with you.
 Make sure your dog wears current tags and identification, and add a temporary tag using a colorful house or locker ID tag like these to include your host’s local contact information.